Sekky61/aoc-bash/Readme.md

 # Advent of Code 2023 using Bash

 This repository contains my solutions for the Advent of Code 2023 challenges, implemented in Bash.
+More specifically, using Bash and unix utilities.

+## Directory Structure

 Each day's solutions are organized into separate directories.

-## Directory Structure

 ```
 /Day-XX